Professional Development, Commissions, Philanthropy

 present to past

 Sarah West & Michele West were accepted into Penland’s 4th Annual Winter Residency Program.
 Both artists have been awarded Winter Residencies.
-In Winter 2018, they will devote their concentrations to their respective fields and current projects.
+In Winter 2018, they devoted meditations to their respective fields of process and current projects.

 Sarah West & Michele West launched the Sarah West Artistic Mentoring Scholarship for Continued Fine Arts Education, made possible through the Sarah West Gallery of Fine Art’s Cultural Arts Enrichment Initiative Outreach collaboration with area schools.
 Through this program, area schools are afforded the opportunity to award Continued Fine Art Education Scholarships to a determined number of student-recipients each year.